gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 1. Introduction

-This tutorial intends to explain how to build a game like <a href="http://quizwars.herokuapp.com/">Quiz Wars</a> with the MVC <a href="http://sailsjs.org/">Sails.js</a> framework. <a href="http://quizwars.herokuapp.com/">Quiz Wars</a> is a real-time multi-player responsive web app to solve quizzes.
+This tutorial intends to explain how to build a game like [Quiz Wars](http://quizwars.herokuapp.com) with the MVC [Sails.js](http://sailsjs.org) framework.
+Quiz Wars is a real-time multi-player responsive web app to solve quizzes.
 The aim is to be the quickest answering quiz questions and win against other players.
-It has been developed trying to follow the <a href="http://bp.sapient-lab.com/">Sapient Dev Standards</a> as much as possible, with a mobile-first approach in mind and a module pattern structure for the frontend.
+It has been developed trying to follow the Sapient Dev Standards as much as possible, with a mobile-first approach in mind and a module pattern structure for the frontend.
 Currently, it's in the early development stages, but the main user journey to enter and finish a quiz with other players is working in any browser/device.

 ### Current features/rules